-- After making the appropriate settings, click on Start. - The arrow will be drawn at the origin you set on the paper with the test pen.
-If you like, change the origin to a different location, say an inch away from the right side and from the bottom.
-The arrow will now be drawn at that new origin. - If anything goes wrong during the cut, press the Reset button on the cutter to stop the cut.
+- Set the Force and Speed by checking the box shown above and then sliding the two bars to the recommended settings of 30 and 300 respectively.
+Note: To fine tune a setting, use the arrow keys on your computer's keyboard. - After making the appropriate settings, click on Start. - The arrow will be drawn to align with the origin you set on the paper with the test pen. - If anything goes wrong during the cut, press the Pause button on the cutter to stop the cut.
 This is your panic button!
 Turn off the cutter and then turn back on again.
 Take the necessary steps to begin your cut fresh.
 If data is still being transmitted to the cutter, allow it to continue until you see this window:

 • To draw again, return to the cut window and choose a different origin.
 Practice moving the origin to different locations.
 This is how Knife Point mode works.
-If you want the image to draw where you have it on the Virtual Mat, then you need to switch to WYSIWYG mode.
+If you want the image to draw where you have it on the Virtual Mat, then you need to switch to WYSIWYG mode and use the laser to set the origin versus the tip of the pen.
 Refer to Section 2.07 for more details on controlling where images will cut.